Dulina-Sanketh/Dulina-Sanketh/README.md

 - 🔹 Ask me about anything related to MERN stack and related technologies

-- 🔹 How to reach me : service.dulinasanketh@gmail.com
+- 🔹 If you need to contact me, you can reach me by sending an email to : service.dulinasanketh@gmail.com

 - 🔹 Fun fact: I use tabs over spaces